nseidm1/TaskExecutor/README.md

 ===================

 <b>Task Executor Activity</b><br>
 The included abstract TaskExecutorActivity class makes for easy use.
 Simply extend the class and utilize the protected mTaskExecutor reference to execute Tasks.
-Tasks
-Are runnables with additional helper methods to facilitate management by the TaskExecutor facility.
-Tasks take a TaskCompletedCallback which the abstract TaskExecutorActivity implements.
-You will receive callbacks to this interface when executed Tasks are completed.
-By default queue execution is paused when the activity is paused, but if a Task is currently being executed it will continue, and the runnable will be blocked prior to the callback.
-This is the default behavior to facilitate configurationChange events and activity destruction; in onResume all Tasks will have their callback reset, and the queue will be unblocked.
-It you want your Tasks to continue execution, and not be tied to the activity lifecycle use of TaskExecutorService is encouraged.

-<b>Task Executor Service</b><br>
-The included TaskExecutorService is a powerful facility.
-Use requestExecutorReference(Context context, TaskExecutorReferenceCallback serviceReferenceCallback), and a reference to the service will be provided in the TaskExecutorReferenceCallback which your activities can implement.
-The service has the same functionality as the TaskExecutorActivity, but does not need to be paused and can continue execution without an activity in the foreground.
-Keep in mind that if your activity is destroyed so will the TaskCompletedCallback; please define your Task considering this possible circumstance.
-The service automatically persists Tasks to disk whenever the queue is modified, and will restore them in the onCreate.
-The service is designed to be STICKY so your Tasks have a high assurance of being executed even if your activity is destroyed or your service is paused/stopped by the system.

-TODO for version 1.1<br>
-The queue will be written to disk upon modifiction.
-This will accommodate process termintion.
-Currently the queue is written to disk only in the onDestroy of the service, which is not entirely effective, if effective at all.<br><br>

-<b>Tasks</b><br>
-Tasks are extended Runnables, and instead of overriding run you'll override the task method.
+TaskExecutorActivity has two abstract methods, allowTaskFiness() and specifyServiceMode().
+Tasks can be finessed to maintain a callback to the currently visible Activity, and the Service has two MODEs, CALLBACK_INCONSIDERATE and CALLBACK_DEPENDENT.
+The Service mode is intented to define how the Service treaks Tasks restored from disk when the service goes through onCreate after being killed by the system.

 <br><br>

+TaskExecutorActivity has a couple of interfaces.
+TasksRestoredCallback, TaskCompletedCallback, and TaskExecutorReferenceCallback.
+The names really say it all.
+They provide a way for the Activity to get a reference of the TaskExecutor.
+The Service can inform the current Activity of Tasks have been restored from disk.
+And the most used callback is the
+TaskCompleteCallback where you will receive information when a Task has completed execution either successfully or with exception.

+<br><br>

+Tasks Are runnables with additional helper methods to facilitate management by the TaskExecutor facility.
+Task is an abstract class you'll have to extend.
+Task has an abstract method task() that you'll override to define what your Task does.

+<br><br>

+The TaskExecutor is managed by a Service, but accessible in a unique way.
+TaskExecutorActivity makes a static request to the Service requesting a callback with a reference to the TaskExecutor.
+So it's a service, or is it a singleton, who know but it just feels right! :-)

+<br><br>
-Tasks have 10 public methods:<br>
+Tasks have 8 public methods:<br>
 1) setCompleteCallback(TaskCompletedCallback completeCallback)<br>
 2) setTaskExecutor(TaskExecutor taskExecutor)<br>
-3) setRemoveOnException(Boolean removeOnException)<br>
-4) setRemoveOnSuccess(Boolen removeOnSuccess)<br>
-5) pause()<br>
+3) pause()<br>
-6) resume()<br>
+4) resume()<br>
-7) setBundle(Bundle bundle)<br>
+5) setBundle(Bundle bundle)<br>
-8) getBundle()<br>
+6) getBundle()<br>
-9) setTag(String TAG)<br>
+7) setTag(String TAG)<br>
-10) getTag()<br><br>
+80) getTag()<br><br>
 <b>Tips</b><br>
-1, 2, 4, and 5 are managed by the TaskExecutor and likely will not ever be used directly.
+The only method you'll likely want to use is setBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
 <br><br>
 1) The TaskExecutor has a queue for you to bulk execute Tasks.
-You can use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method. <br>
+You use the addToQueue() and removeFromQueue() methods, followed by the executeQueue() method. <br>
-2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time.
-You'll probably want to check the queue for existing items, as you may want to double check your not executing items that have already been executed; this is pertinent depending on how you executed the Task (boolean removeOnException, boolean removeOnSuccess). <br>
+2) If you add items to the queue after calling executeQueue(), you'll have to call executeQueue() at a future time. <br>
-3) setRemoveOnException() may be useful; if your Task experiences an exception during execution, and the Task is part of the queue, do you want it to be removed from the queue?<br>
-4) TaskExecutor has the findTaskByTag(String TAG) method.<br>
+4) TaskExecutor has the findTaskByTag(String TAG) method, so you can keep a local List of Task TAGs, and locate them if they are in the queue<br>
-5) Tasks also take a bundle in the constructor.
-This is to encourage proper design as your Task should be designed to perform a discrete operation on the Bundle's data.
+5) Tasks also take a bundle.
+I highly encourage proper design, your Task should be designed to perform a discrete operation on the Bundle's data.
 <br><br>

 COPYRIGHT